rust-basel/fullstack-rust-workshop/src/05-displaying_a_list.md

 # Displaying a list

-Now we are going to connect our to parts!
+Now we are going to connect our two components, the dioxus frontend and the axum backend!
 We are going to display a list in the frontend, which is served by our backend.

 ## Shared Models

-As we now connect our front- and backend, it makes sense to share the data models (otherwise we have to define those in both crates).
+As we now connect our front- and backend, it makes sense to share the data models (otherwise we have to define and sync those in both crates).
 On the backend we need to serialize to json.
 On the frontend we need to deserialize from json.

 So go ahead top-level and create a new crate.
 As this is a library, we create it with the `--lib` tag.